 4. Lower Costs Your business can significantly reduce expenses and use resources through effective pooling, automation of operational processes, and the use of cloud services.

-6. Dependable Business Continuity Virtualisation creates an environment that helps ensure all your applications are accessible at all times.
-With lower downtimes and increased security, virtualisation provides the foundation for disaster recovery planning and preparedness in case of an unexpected event such as a flood, fire, or other disaster.
+6. Dependable Business Continuity Virtualisation and high availability creates an environment that helps ensure all your applications are always accessible.
+With lower downtimes and increased security, virtualisation with High Availability provides the foundation for disaster recovery planning and preparedness in case of an unexpected event such as a flood, fire, or other disaster.

-1. Cost of implementation The cost of virtualisation for the average individual or business will be quite low.
-For the providers of a virtualisation environment, the implementation costs can be quite high.
-Hardware and software are required at some point and that means devices must either be developed, manufactured, or purchased for implementation.
-The G2IT team can, after an initial consultation, provide you with detailed costs for your virtualisation project.
+1. Cost of implementation The cost of virtualisation can vary from low and very inexpensive to a large-scale implementation with high availability and failover clustering setup.
+Hardware and software are required at some point and that means selecting the right supplier with knowledge and experience for virtual environment implementation.
+The G2IT team will help you to select the right technology partner and virtualisation solution after an initial consultation.
+We will provide you with detailed costs for your virtualisation project.

-2. Limitations Not every application or server is going to work within a virtualised environment or may be best left to a cloud service.
+2. Limitations Not every application is going to work well within a virtualised environment.
+In some cases, it may be best left to a native hardware installation or worth considering cloud service.
 This means that your business may require a hybrid system to function properly.
-This may save time and money in the long run.
+This can save time and money in the long run.
 The virtualisation experts at G2IT can review your requirements and provide you with a solution that is tailored to your business’ needs.